(From Old Corral image collection)

 Above from left to right are Veda Ann Borg, Charles 'Slim' Whitaker, Bill Elliott and Frank Ellis in THE LAW COMES TO TEXAS (Columbia, 1939).

 Note the gunbelt with the pearl-handled six-shooters in the normal, butts rearward position.
 For a closeup of Elliott's gun and holster set, click HERE.
-Also note the bullet loops above the holster --- that would disappear in a later gunbelt.
+Also note the bullet loops above the holster --- those would disappear in a later gunbelt.